dmwit/pulp/README.md

     % pulp paper.log
     %

-# Example usage

-To install, simply type `cabal install` from the repository directory, or `cabal install pulp` if you want the latest release from Hackage.
-As usual with cabal, make sure that the appropriate directory is in your `PATH`; cabal's default binary directory is `~/.cabal/bin`.

-To use, compile your LaTeX file first, for example, with
+# Usage and installation

+To use pulp, first compile your LaTeX file, then run `pulp` on the log file that LaTeX produces.
+The two commands together might like this:

     pdflatex -interaction nonstopmode foo

-This should produce, among other things, a file named `foo.log`, which serves as the input to `pulp`.
-Use

     pulp foo.log

-to parse this file and print some relevant information.
+Installation is simple if you are familiar with the Haskell toolchain; simply `cabal install pulp`.
+If you are not, chances are good you haven't got the toolchain in the first place.
+Then the process should look like this:

+1. Install GHC and cabal-install.
+The recommended way for newcomers to get these is by installing the [Haskell Platform](http://www.haskell.org/platform/).
+2. Synch cabal-install's package database with the public repository on Hackage.
+Run `cabal update`.
+3. Build `pulp` itself; run `cabal install pulp`.
+4. Make sure the appropriate directory is in your `PATH`; by default, this is `~/.cabal/bin`.
+For the most popular shells, this can be done by adding a line like `export PATH=$HOME/.cabal/bin:$PATH` to your startup file.

+Alternately, one of the binaries from http://dmwit.com/pulp may work on your system.

 # Configuration